-SEARCH: Enter one or more words that describe the symbol or category you want.
+- 1 SEARCH: Enter one or more words that describe the symbol or category you want.
 The more information you enter, the finer the search results will be.
-View more information about Symbol Search.

-When you know the specific symbols you want, enter the desired symbols here.
-Examples:

-• Enter /E.G2BMN19 July 2019 for July 2019 Gaspool Natural Gas Month Futures

-• Enter #EEXT.AC.PMWD.AT-LGNTE for EEX Available Capacity - Austria - Biomass

-Click the HOME icon to go back to the start of the Symbol Tree.
-View more information about Symbol Tree.

-Click the X to Clear all the selected symbols.

-Displays any Filters saved in the Symbol Tree Settings

-Click the Settings icon to change the View (Tree or Slider) or Filters.

-Symbol Tree.

-- 7 Symbols selected to appear on your spreadsheet are listed in the right side of the dialog box.
+View more information about Symbol Search. - 2 When you know the specific symbols you want, enter the desired symbols here.
+Examples: - Enter /E.G2BMN19 July 2019 for July 2019 Gaspool Natural Gas Month Futures - Enter #EEXT.AC.PMWD.AT-LGNTE for EEX Available Capacity Austria Biomass - Click the HOME icon to go back to the start of the Symbol Tree.
+View more information about Symbol Tree. - 4 Click the X to Clear all the selected symbols. - 5 Displays any Filters saved in the Symbol Tree Settings - Click the Settings icon to change the View (Tree or Slider) or Filters. - The left side displays the results of a SEARCH, or the symbols found by moving through the Symbol Tree. - 7 Symbols selected to appear on your spreadsheet are listed in the right side of the dialog box.
 The arrow to the right hand side of the symbol provides the folder path to that given symbol. - Remove a specific symbol by clicking on it once, then clicking the "X" that displays.
-The Unit of Measurement, Currency, Decimal Precision and Data Fields selected are displayed for each symbol, and can be changed by clicking on the drop down arrow to the right hand side of them. - Add or delete data fields to display in the spreadsheet.
+The Unit of Measurement, Currency, Decimal Precision and Data Fields selected are displayed for each symbol, and can be changed by clicking on the drop down arrow to the right hand side of them. - 9 Check or uncheck data fields to display in the spreadsheet.
 You can also change the order in which they are displayed by dragging and dropping them. - Select the time series (Daily, Weekly, Monthly, Quarterly, Yearly, Intraday, Seasonal) and either the number of records back or date range. - 11 Show or Hide today's data. - Additional display settings (Header, Footer, Formatting and Data Options) are chosen from the Preferences area of the dialog box.